-We also represent clients on Motions, Debtor Examinations, Garnishments and other procedures in the Small Claims Court.
-Call us to find out.
+ASK Legal also represent clients on Motions, Debtor Examinations, Garnishments and other procedures in the Small Claims Court.
+Call ASK Legal to find out.

 Are costs recoverable/payable if I win/lose?
 Yes Court costs are.
 But generally, rule of court keeps a limit on all other costs.
 However, some costs you are entitled are hiring representation.
-If you are Mr. B and you are not successful you may be subject to pay some costs, but again we can help you limit these, call us for details.
-Our insight and ability will advantage your case and ideally you will be content with the outcomes.
+If you are Mr. B and you are not successful you may be subject to pay some costs, but again ASK Legal can help you limit these, call ASK Legal for details.
+ASK Legal insight and ability will advantage your case and ideally you will be content with the outcomes.

 The process can take anywhere from 6 months to over a year, depending on how you move the matter along and other extraneous matters.

-We offer paralegal representation services only.
-We do not hold ourselves out to be or make any different representations anywhere.
-As a visitor to this website, you understand and agree with our disclaimer when you make an enquiry or end up using our services for any matter.
-Above information has been provided to help our website visitors with typical questions that we often get calls on.
-Please review the information before calling us.
-The information to follow, and any information displayed on our website provides no representations, warranties or guarantees, expressed or implied, whatsoever.
-The information displayed is accurate to best of our knowledge.
+ASK Legal offer paralegal representation services only.
+ASK Legal is licensed by the Law Society to represent clients in certain legal matters and before specific courts and all Administrative tribunals in Ontario.
+ASK Legal do not hold ourselves out to be or make any different representations anywhere.
+As a visitor to this website, you understand and agree with ASK Legal disclaimer when you make an enquiry or end up using ASK Legal services for any matter.
+Above is useful information has been provided to help ASK Legal website visitors with typical questions that ASK Legal often get calls on.
+Please review the information before calling ASK Legal.
+The information to follow, and any information displayed on ASK Legal website provides no representations, warranties or guarantees, expressed or implied, whatsoever.
+The information displayed is accurate to best of ASK Legal knowledge.